-Whether you’re the type of person who buries their head in the sand or you face anything that comes your way with confidence, we can’t get away from the fact that aging is inevitable.
+Whether you’re the type of person who buries your head in the sand or you face anything that comes your way with confidence, we can’t escape the fact that aging is inevitable.
 While human beings can live a lifespan of over 100 years, most dogs barely make a fifth of that.
-If you’re one of the millions of dog owners in the United States, doing what you can to keep your pooch happy and comfortable by using senior dog care tips is essential for their health and wellbeing.
+If you’re one of the millions of dog owners in the United States, doing what you can to keep your pup happy and comfortable by using senior dog care tips is essential for their health and wellbeing.

-As your dog ages, their wants and needs will change, so it’s your responsibility as their owner to make relevant changes to keep your canine friend happy and mobile.
-If you’re not sure what to do, here are some useful senior dog care strategies to try out today.
+As your dog ages, its wants and needs will change, so it’s your responsibility as its owner to make relevant changes to keep your canine friend happy and mobile.
+If unsure what to do, here are some helpful senior dog care strategies to try out today.

 Feed an age-appropriate diet

-As your dog gets older, the foods they eat play a huge part in their health, wellbeing, and enjoyment of life.
-As the owner, you’re in full control of what your pooch eats, so if you’re the type of person who gives in to your dog’s demands and feeds them more treats than you care to imagine, it’s time to change your habits.
+As your dog gets older, the foods they eat increasingly affect its health, wellbeing, and enjoyment of life.
+As the owner, you’re in complete control of what your puppy eats, so if you’re the type of person who gives in to your dog’s demands and feeds them more treats than you care to imagine, it’s time to change your habits.
 Your dog must follow a healthy, balanced diet, especially during their senior years, as the more weight they carry, the more they will struggle to get around.

 Whatever you do, make sure you pick a dog food that is low in fat and contains fewer calories.
 Any treats you give your dog should be packed with vitamins, nutrients, and protein that will keep them feeling fuller for longer.
 You can also purchase supplements from YuMove that can go hand in hand with your dog’s diet to support their joints.
 YuMove is regarded as the best joint supplement provider for dogs, helping to keep your senior pooch leading an excellent quality of life.